-With Xbox Series X details confirmed and more than a year to wait, many gamers are still wondering if they should buy the Xbox One S or Xbox One X today or wait for the Xbox Series X. Here’s our guide to help you decide.
+With Xbox Series X details confirmed, many gamers are still wondering if they should buy the Xbox One S or Xbox One X today or wait for the Xbox Series X. Here’s our guide to help you decide.

 Wait If You Own the Xbox One S

 The Xbox One S supports HDR and includes a 4K Blu-Ray player.
 It doesn't deliver 4K gaming or the same performance as the Xbox One X, but with this console, you can enjoy 4K movies and see games and movies in HDR.
 You can also play all of the same games as the Xbox One X.

 You may want to upgrade to the Xbox One X if you can find a killer deal, or if you need games to load in faster, you may want to buy a SSD for your Xbox One S, but you can likely hold off until 2020.